SambaCommunications/Samba-Android-SDK/README.md

 using Activity.runOnUiThread(Runnable)

 ## You're all set
-Now you're ready to show high quality and engaging ads to your users!
+Now you're ready to show high quality and engaging ads to your users.
 Welcome aboard!